Romeh/akka-persistance-ignite/README.md

 TODO (enhancement issues created for tracking):
 ---------------------
-- [Persistence Query](https://doc.akka.io/docs/akka/current/scala/persistence-query.html) to be implemented but it cauld be not needed as we can use simplt Apache Ignite sql and text query capabilities
+- [Persistence Query](https://doc.akka.io/docs/akka/current/scala/persistence-query.html) to be implemented but it cauld be not needed as we can use the Apache Ignite sql and text query capabilities
 - More Detailed tests under failure conditions are still missing.
 - Performance testing policy needed to be defined and executed
 - Adding HTTPS support